 6/19/1996: Scott Stahoviak hit a three run homer into the upper-deck in right field for the Twins off Dwight Gooden in the third inning at Yankee Stadium.
 The game was called in the top of the fourth inning with the Twins leading 5-1.

 9/6/1996: Ken Griffey Jr. homered off Jack McDowell at Jacobs Field in Cleveland.
 The blast came in the first inning but was rained out.
 Griffey finished the year with 49 homers.

 6/14/1997: Gary Sheffield lost a grand slam to rain in an Interleague game against the Yankees.
-The game was played in Florida and was rained out before it could be completed.
+The game was played in Florida and was rained out in the bottom of the third with the Marlins ahead 5-4.
 The hit came off David Wells.

 8/20/1997: Both Bernard Gilkey and Raul Mondesi lost homers to the rain.
 With the Dodgers playing in New York, Mondesi hit his home run off Bobby Jones in the top of the first and Gilkey followed with one in the bottom of the inning off Ramon Martinez.

 9/4/1997: Cardinal Phil Plantier hit a solo homer at Coors Field in a game that was rained out in the bottom of the third inning.

 5/18/2000: Scott Sanders started the game for the Indians at Jacobs Field, having been called up from AAA.
 The first two Tigers batters, Luis Polonia and Gregg Jefferies, homered off Sanders and after 3 1/2 innings the Tigers led, 5-0.
 The game was called after a rain delay of 2:37 and Sanders was released the next day by Cleveland.
 He did not pitch again in the majors, so his career stats end in 1999 - because of the rainout he is not given credit for any big league time in 2000!